richRemer/squabble/README.md

 ### Flexible
-Even though there are not many settings or a complicated API, `squabble` still manages to provide some flexibility through the `match` function, which  can match by regular expression and invoke a custom handler.
-Several of the `squabble` functions are just wrappers around the `match` function with a handler that performs additional parsing.
+Even though there are not many settings or a complicated API, `squabble` still manages to provide some flexibility through the `rule` function, which  can match by regular expression and invoke a custom handler.
+Several of the `squabble` functions are just wrappers around the `rule` function with a handler that performs additional parsing.
 This could be used to add java or Windows style options, if you wish (but keep in mind, java style won't play nicely with the `shortOpts` method).